aseanic/aseanic.github.io/README.md

 * The VOD playlist contains more than 3000 movies, and grouped according to language
 * To widget them use pvr://recordings/tv/active?view=grouped for Arctic Fuse Mod Skin.
-* Can rename the "group recording" to VOD is you like.
+* Can rename the "group recording" to "VOD" if you like.
 The group-logo param is not supported in kodi so the widget will appear blank.

 To access to the movie, Click & Hold to bring up Browse Into menu dialog.
 Click that to browse that by language to prevent all 3000+ movies in one go.